 It’s not as practical to involve the other two main senses (taste and smell), so for the purposes of teaching reading and spelling, we’ll just focus on these three.

-But how do you that?
+But how do you do that?
 Aren’t reading and spelling visual skills?
 You look at the word and read it, right?

 It is true that with most curriculum, spelling and reading are taught primarily through the visual pathway, ignoring the other major pathways to the brain.
 But not only is it possible to activate the auditory and kinesthetic pathways to the brain, doing so is extremely beneficial for most learners.
 Here’s how that works.